ronsbons/stacks-and-queues/README.md

 ## Queues

-Queues are implemented using a First-In-Fist-Out (FIFO) principle, meaning that the items are removed from the list in exactly the same order in which they were added to it.
+Queues are implemented using a First-In-First-Out (FIFO) principle, meaning that the items are removed from the list in exactly the same order in which they were added to it.
 For example, waiting in line at a fast food restaurant, whoever is in the front of the line will be helped first, and new customers are entered at the back of the line.

 In the queue, only two operations are allowed, enqueue and dequeue.
 Enqueue means to insert an item into the back of the queue, dequeue means removing the front item.